Bunny (play)

 Bunny is a play by Norman Krasna.

 In April 1970 Krasna announced it would go to Broadway and would be produced by Leland Hayward.
 "We're hoping for a big name" said Krasna who said the play was about a 35-year-old woman "who gets around."
 The play did not go to Broadway.
 There was a London production in 1972 starring Eartha Kitt.
-The Guardian called it "about amusing as an eyewiness account of the Black Death".
+The Guardian called it "about amusing as an eyewitness account of the Black Death".

 It was sent to Ellen Burstyn to appear in or direct.
 She decided to direct a production put on at the Actors Studio in 1979.